charmed-kubernetes/kubernetes-docs/pages/k8s/gatekeeper.md

 juju relate grafana-agent-k8s:send-remote-write prometheus-k8s:receive-remote-write
 ```

-This will provide you with metrics like how many requests were denied, how many were processed,
+This will provide you with metrics such as how many requests were denied, how many were processed,
 how many violations exist in the cluster, etc.

 ## Reconciliation